ArthurGICQUEL/PortfolioWebsite/data/blog/bitwise.md

 ---

-A usefull tool you can use to write layerMasks is the right shit operator : `<<` in C#.
+A useful tool you can use to write layerMasks is the right shift operator : `<<` in C#.

 ---